christiantroyandrada/chat-microservices/README.md

 npm run dev
 ```

-Repeat for `chat-service` and `notification-service` when working on them individually.
+Repeat the steps above for `chat-service` and `notification-service` when working on them individually.

-### Running the gateway (standalone)
+### Running the Gateway (Standalone)

 The gateway is not part of docker-compose.
-To run it:
+To run it separately:

 ```bash
 cd gateway